erysdren/QCVM/USAGE.md

 ### Getting Parameters

-If your builtin function has parameters, you will get them this way:
+If your exported function has parameters, you will get them this way:

 ```c
 void my_export(qcvm_t *qcvm)